-San Francisco’s Chinatown is also largely responsible for bringing Dim Sum to the attention if the west, so there are many fantastic options here for world-renowned Dim Sum.
+San Francisco’s Chinatown is also largely responsible for bringing Dim Sum to the attention of the west, so there are many fantastic options here for world-renowned Dim Sum.

 6 – Shopping / Union Square

-Even if these sort of high-end ultra luxury items are a bit beyond you, just looking is an attraction in itself.
+Even if these sorts of high-end ultra-luxury items are a bit beyond you, just looking is an attraction in itself.

-Of course, there is more to shopping in San Francisco the JUST the ultra high-end big brands, the City is littered with smaller boutiques and designer shops.
+Of course, there is more to shopping in San Francisco than JUST the ultra-high-end big brands, the City is littered with smaller boutiques and designer shops.

 If the budget is tight there are also Premium outlets where you can bag Designer brands for serious discounts.
-However, they are quite a trek from the City centre and Maybe only worth visiting if you are heading that way anyway, You can always try Macy’s which seems to be in perminent sale state at all times.
+However, they are quite a trek from the City center and Maybe only worth visiting if you are heading that way anyway, You can always try Macy’s which seems to be in a permanent sale state at all times.

 7 – Museums